NC State vs. UCLA Holiday Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Over/Under Insights

-- NC State and its opponents have combined to score more than 59.5 points in three of 11 games this season.
+- NC State has combined with its opponents to score more than 59.5 points in three of 11 games this season.

 - UCLA's games have gone over 59.5 points in six of 11 chances this season.

-- The two teams combine to average 69.6 points per game, 10.1 more than the total in this contest.
+- The two teams combine to average 69.6 points per game, 10.1 more than the over/under in this contest.

-- This contest's total is 13 points more than the 46.5 these two squads combine to surrender per game this season.
+- This contest's over/under is 13 points greater than the 46.5 these two squads combine to allow per game this season.

-- Wolf Pack games have an average total of 53.9 points this season, 5.6 fewer than Tuesday's over/under.
+- The Wolf Pack and their opponents score an average of 53.9 points per game, 5.6 fewer than Tuesday's total.

-- The 61.4 PPG average total in Bruins games this season is 1.9 points more than this game's over/under.
+- In 2021, games involving the Bruins have averaged a total of 61.4 points, 1.9 more than the set over/under in this contest.

 NC State Stats and Trends

-- The Wolf Pack have an against the spread record of 6-4 in their 10 games as a favorite of 1 point or more so far this season.
+- So far this season, the Wolf Pack have been installed as favorites by a 1-point margin or more 10 times and are 6-4 ATS in those games.

-- NC State has gone over the point total in 54.5% of its opportunities this year (six times over 11 games with a set point total).
+- NC State's games this year have gone over the total in six out of 11 opportunities (54.5%).

-- When NC State puts up more than 26.8 points, it is 7-3 against the spread and 9-2 overall.
+- NC State is 7-3 against the spread and 9-2 overall this season when the team notches more than 26.8 points.

-- NC State is 5-2 against the spread and 6-2 overall when the team piles up more than 384.6 yards.
+- When NC State piles up over 384.6 yards, the team is 5-2 against the spread and 6-2 overall.

 - The Wolf Pack have turned the ball over 11 times this season, eight fewer than the Bruins have forced (19).